peterpme/js-midi/README.md

 # Chrome Midi Api Bridge

 ## Prequisites

-- does use Classes, make sure you use babel or traceur
+- JS Midi uses `classes` and `arrow functions`.
+Make sure you use something like babel or traceur.

 ## NPM
 `npm install js-midi`